srisharaan/Automate/README.md

 Tired of doing all the chores by yourself

 Take a break,Here we are to help you
-~~This script helps you to enter and exit your meetings in microsoft teams what should you do?
+This script which is written on python helps you to automatically enter and exit your meetings in microsoft teams whenever your specify the timings of the meetings.
+~~what should you do?
 1.get the script
 2.type the timings
 3.select the classes for the respective timings 4.upload the screenshot of the team
 5.sit back and relax~~